vmindtech/vke/README.md

 - Go 1.21+ installed on your system.
 - An active OpenStack account with valid credentials.
 - MySQL 8.0.36+ installed on your system and accessible.
+- Logstash 8.x+ for log aggregation (optional but recommended for production).

 ### Installation